 Since 2001, the merry-go-rounds have stood still and nature has reconquered the space.
 Flora and fauna spread out in the middle of the city and transform the Spreepark into a mystical place that amazes urban explores on an expedition through the big city.

 At the fence of the Spreepark you can still look past dinosaurs and the Ferris wheel into the wild urban nature and the overgrown past of this Berlin location which is now being transformed once again.
 Over a period of several years and together with the Berliners the new Spreepark has been in the works since 2016.

-With the opening of the Eierhäuschen in as early as 2022, the city will get back the first part of the Spreepark.
-In several stages, the vision of a park that allows art and culture to be experienced by everyone in unique urban nature is finally becoming a Berlin reality on the banks of the Spree.
+As early as 2023, the city will get back the first part of the Spreepark with the opening of the Eierhäuschen.
+In several stages, the vision of a park that allows everyone to experience art and culture in unique urban nature will finally become a Berlin reality on the banks of the Spree.
 The entire Spreepark is expected to be open to the public again in 2026.